getsentry/sentry-docs/docs/index.rst

    project-resources

-.. these are docs only referenced by the sidebar
+.. these are the files we reference from here.
+The will show up in the sidebar and the final product.

 .. toctree::
-    :maxdepth: 1
+   :maxdepth: 2
    :hidden:

+   ssl
    history
+   license